grapefruitjs/grapefruit/README.md

 haven't heard of this library I suggest you check it out, it is a super performant 2D rendering engine.
 It is what allows gf to fallback to canvas and support a larger audience.

+## Physics Engine

+Grapefruit leverages [Chipmunk-js](https://github.com/josephg/Chipmunk-js) for 2D physics.
+Because of this powerful library grapefruit is able to support velocity, ellasticity, gravity, friction, collisions, and much more.

 ## License

 The MIT License